What to visit / Themed routes / Miró Route / Mural de l'Aeroport de Barcelona

 Mural de l'Aeroport de Barcelona

 You only have to step off the plane when you arrive at Barcelona airport to realise that the city is going to be full of art.
-This is borne out by the fact that a large mural made of ceramic pieces on the façade of Terminal 2 welcomes us to the city.
-It was designed by Joan Miró in his characteristic bright colours.
+This is borne out by the fact that a large mural by Joan Miró made of ceramic pieces on the façade of Terminal 2 welcomes us to the city.

 Once again, Miró worked with his friend, the ceramicist Josep Llorens Artigas, to create the mural, which covers the façade of Terminal 2 with colour.
 The two men had worked together on several mosaics in the 1960s.
-The mural is 9 metres long and 5 metres wide and was completed in 1970, following an intense period of work by the artist.
-Miró remained true to his painstaking and reflective style and spent many hours creating this vast mosaic, which he completed with his characteristic brightly coloured ceramic pieces.
-Unexpected details and nuances emerged during the firing of the pieces in the kiln which fascinated the artist.
+The work was completed in 1970 and is 50 m wide and 10 m high.
+Miró remained true to his painstaking and reflective style and spent many hours creating this vast mosaic, which he completed with his characteristic brightly coloured 4.865 ceramic pieces and his own distinctive symbols: stars, birds, cartwheels, the sun and the moon.
 Today, we can all see this work on our arrival at Barcelona Airport.

 You may be also interested